Skip to main content

 During network congestion, confirmation may take longer.
 Applications should implement appropriate timeout handling.

 Privy retries webhook delivery with exponential backoff.
-Applications should also implement their own polling mechanism using the transaction_id to fetch transaction status from Privy’s API as a fallback.
+Your app should also implement a polling fallback using the transaction_id to fetch status from Privy’s API.

-No. The transaction_hash is only available after the transaction is included in a block on-chain.
-Applications must use webhooks or polling to retrieve the final hash.
+No. The transaction_hash becomes available only after the transaction is included in a block on-chain.
+Your app must use webhooks or polling to retrieve the final hash.

 Learn more about transaction webhooks in the webhook events reference.